zoebisch/zoebisch.github.io/_posts/2017-07-06-onward_thinking_in_oo.markdown

 ---

-I heard someone once quoted as saying something to the effect that people who learned how to program in procedural methods would never make the transition to Object Oriented Programming (OOP).
+I heard someone once referenced as saying something to the effect that people who learned how to program in procedural methods would never make the transition to Object Oriented Programming (OOP).

 I don't believe this is true.
 We can do anything we put our minds and effort to!